peteroupc/peteroupc.github.io/randomfunc.md

 Randomization is the core of **Monte Carlo sampling**.
 There are three main uses of Monte Carlo sampling: estimation, integration, and optimization.

 1. **Estimating expected values.** Monte Carlo sampling can help estimate the **expected value** (mean or average) of a sampling distribution, or of a _function_ of the samples in that distribution.
 This function is called `EFUNC(x)` in this section, where `x` is one sample from the distribution.
-The simplest way to proceed is to take `n` samples, apply `EFUNC(x)` to each sample `x`, add the samples, and divide by `n` (see `MeanAndVariance` in the appendix).
+The simplest way to proceed is to take `n` samples, apply `EFUNC(x)` to each sample `x`, add the samples, and divide by `n` (see note below).
 However, that procedure won't work for all distributions, since they may have an infinite expected value, and it also doesn't allow controlling for the estimate's error.

     Examples of expected values include: